spiral/docs/contributing.md

 ## Guide Improvements
 If you feel like some "sugar" functionality (like shared bindings, constructor saturation or autowiring) can cause potential issues in future or reduce code testability please let me know so i can update guide and mention about potential architecture decigions or workarounds.

 > If you found any issue which is better to be covered in documentation please open related issue.
-Since i'm not native english speaker feel free to create pull requests for any typo also.
+Since i'm not native english speaker feel free to create pull requests for any typo as well.

 ## Critial Issues
 If you found something which should't be there or bug which opens a security hole please let me know immediately by email wolfy.jd@gmail.com